 - For an asynchronous course, student participation should be a substantial part of the grade.
 (30% is a good rule of thumb.)
 Discussion thread comments, video responses, and other methods of interaction would all count.

-Weekly Modules (for an asynchronous course)
+Weekly Modules (for an online course)

 - Statement has been added to the home page letting students know that the course is organized in modules